top of page

 What is the difference between a settlement permit and a permanent residence permit for the EU?

 Both the settlement permit and the EU permanent residence permit are permanent residence permits.
-However, in direct comparison, the EU permanent residence permit offers significantly greater advantages.
+In direct comparison, however, the EU permanent residence permit offers significantly greater advantages.
 The EU permanent residence permit should not be confused with European freedom of movement rights.

 What is the difference between a permanent residence permit and naturalization?